nix-community/setup.nix/README.rst

      $ nix-build setup.nix -A bdist_docker
      $ docker load < result

-Install the package for local use (that's where Nix excels, any amount of Python packages could be installed to be available in path without worrying about conflicting package versions):
+Install the package for local use (that's where Nix excels, because any amount of Python packages could be installed to be available in path without worrying about conflicting package versions):

   .. code:: bash

-     $ nix-env -if setup.nix -A build
+     $ nix-env -f setup.nix -iA build

 Build a wheel release for the package (though sure you could just include ``zest.releaser [recommended]`` in your ``requirements.txt`` and use that):